cray-lm/cray-lm.github.io/_posts/2025-01-22-tokenformer.md

 Transformers, which form the backbone of most foundation models, face significant challenges when it comes to scaling.
 This is primarily due to their reliance on a set number of parameters within linear projections.
 When changes are made to the architecture, such as adjusting channel dimensions, it typically necessitates retraining the entire model from the beginning.
 This becomes increasingly problematic as models grow larger, as the computational costs associated with retraining become prohibitively expensive and unsustainable.

-To address these scaling issues, a new architecture called Tokenformer has been developed.
+To address these scaling issues, a new architecture called [Tokenformer](https://arxiv.org/abs/2410.23168) has been developed.
 Tokenformer is a fully attention-based model that expands upon the traditional use of attention mechanisms.
 In addition to using attention for computations between input tokens, Tokenformer also applies attention to the interactions between tokens and the model's parameters.

 The key innovation of Tokenformer lies in its treatment of model parameters as if they were tokens themselves.
 This approach allows for the replacement of all linear projections found in traditional Transformers with a novel token-parameter attention layer.
 In this layer, the input tokens function as queries, while the model parameters serve as keys and values.

 This reformulation of the Transformer architecture offers a significant advantage: it enables the model to be scaled up progressively and efficiently without the need for complete retraining from scratch.
 This ability to scale without full retraining represents a major step forward in addressing the computational challenges associated with developing and expanding large language models.

-To apply tokenformer to a model in Cray-LM, we follow an approach similar to LoRA (Low-Rank Adaptation) where token-parameter attention layers are added in parallel to the existing attention layers.
+To apply tokenformer to a model in Craylm, we follow an approach similar to LoRA (Low-Rank Adaptation) where token-parameter attention layers are added in parallel to the existing attention layers.
 This allows for the model to be incrementally scaled up without the need for full retraining.
 The number of parameters in the key-value pairs can be adjusted *after training* to control the model's capacity and performance.

 Tokenformer is an innovative, fully attention-based architecture that addresses scaling challenges in traditional Transformers: